Applying to the PhD Program

 - Visit our faculty web pages to obtain contact information for faculty that interest you.
 Contact them to arrange a time to talk or perhaps visit the campus.

 - Browse alumni profiles to see examples of what our recent graduates have accomplished.

-- Browse our student testimonials or explore the Engineering Education Graduate Student Association and the Purdue chapter of the American Society for Engineering Education.
+- Browse our student testimonials (YouTube playlist) or explore the Engineering Education Graduate Student Association and the Purdue chapter of the American Society for Engineering Education.

 - Learn about our College of Engineering and the rankings of our undergraduate and graduate programs.

 September–November (in the year preceding enrollment):